Canadian Training Centres

 - All Training Centres will be required to submit annual reporting, including a detailed gap analysis on various elements (coaching, daily training environment, IST, talent identification, etc.)

-As we evolve beyond the 2016 quadrennial, the Training Centre Funding Model will undoubtedly need further adaptation to suit the future needs of Wrestling Canada Lutte.
+As we evolve beyond the 2018-19 cycle, the Training Centre Funding Model will undoubtedly need further adaptation to suit the future needs of Wrestling Canada Lutte.
 We will continue to work together with our funding partners and stakeholders, including the various universities and clubs, which support coaching, in order to ensure that we are able to provide the best possible coaching support for our athletes and our overall wrestling paradigm.